fenago/ml-bootcamp/Lab_3.md

 One
 such encoding technique is *one-hot encoding*.
-We already saw this encoding technique in the previous chapter, when creating features for the make of a car and other categorical variables.
+We already saw this encoding technique in the previous lab, when creating features for the make of a car and other categorical variables.
 There, we mentioned it only briefly and used it in a very simple way.
-In this chapter, we will spend more time understanding and using it.
+In this lab, we will spend more time understanding and using it.